 A Second Chance and a Lasting Legacy

-While she initially was unconcerned—she could roll them around with her fingertips—she asked her doctor about them at a primary care appointment.
-What followed was a bone marrow biopsy, which revealed no cancer in the bones.
-But after blood tests and an MRI, the diagnosis came in: Kris had follicular lymphoma, a blood cancer.
+Still, at a primary care appointment, she asked her doctor about them.
+What followed was a bone marrow biopsy, which revealed no cancer.
+After blood tests and an MRI, the diagnosis came in: Kris had follicular lymphoma, a blood cancer.

 “Here I was, 63 years old and, I had thought, in fairly good health and happily retired after a career as a newspaper editor,” she recalled.

-In the months that followed, Kris spent a lot of time at Moffitt Cancer Center, enduring a range of chemotherapy drugs, resulting in hair loss, insomnia, restless legs and more.
-But after a few months of treatment, she had her last round of chemotherapy and a scan revealed no cancer.
+In the months that followed, at Moffitt Cancer Center, Kris endured a range of chemotherapy drugs, resulting in hair loss, insomnia, restless legs and other side effects.
+After a few months of treatment, she had her last round of chemotherapy, and a scan revealed no cancer.

 Three years later, the cancer returned.
-At a routine appointment, Kris met with a doctor from Moffitt who detected lumps in her neck, clavicle and abdomen.
+At a routine appointment, a doctor detected lumps in her neck, clavicle and abdomen.
 Then came another summer of chemotherapy, as well as a recommendation for a donor cell transplant—the only chance for a cure for her condition.
-That transplant ultimately came from Kris’s brother, Eric.
+That transplant ultimately came from Kris’s brother Eric.

-For much of 2011, Kris and her faithful sidekick, life partner Carolyn Clark, stayed close to Moffitt.
-Throughout all her care during the transplant process, Kris never lost trust in her teams of caregivers at Moffitt.
+For much of 2011, Kris and her faithful sidekick, life partner Carolyn Clark, stayed close to Moffitt, including at Hope Lodge.
+Throughout her care during the transplant process, Kris never lost trust in her teams of caregivers at Moffitt.

 “You could say I bonded with many of them,” she said.
 “They were so helpful and comforting.”